 Italy Compensation Laws

 Italy does not have a national or regional minimum wage, but a CBA could dictate one.
 Employees are entitled to a salary commensurate with the quality and quantity of work that can guarantee a decent lifestyle.
 Courts will often consider a national CBA’s minimum wage to be the law even if your company does not apply it.

 Although Italy compensation laws do not require a 13th-month or annual bonus, this bonus is common in the majority of CBAs.
 Most employers offer it to employees just before Christmas, and depending of the CBAs some companies are obliged by law giving employees a 14th month of pay during the summer.

 Every employee in Italy needs to receive certain guaranteed benefits.
 For example, taxes from both employers and employees fund Italy’s national health insurance, which the National Health Service (SSN) manages.
 Every employee gets a health card that entitles them to free or low-cost treatment.

 Employees also get certain days of vacation based on their CBA.
-According to the CBA that Globalization Partners operates under, employees should receive 26 days of vacation a year.
-These vacation days are in addition to the 11 public holidays granted to employees each year.
+According to the CBA that Globalization Partners operates under, employees should receive 25 days of vacation plus 32 hours of paid leave a year.
+Vacation days are in addition to the 11 public holidays granted to employees each year.
 Female workers also receive two months of maternity leave before giving birth and three months after the expected date of childbirth.

 Italy Benefit Management